metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Required:

-- `patch` (String) Patch contains an inline StrategicMerge patch or an inline JSON6902 patch withan array of operation objects.
+- `patch` (String) Patch contains an inline StrategicMerge patch or an inline JSON6902 patch with an array of operation objects.

 Optional: